Wilton G. S. Sankawulo

-Wilton Gbakolo Sengbe Sankawulo, Sr. (26 July 1937 –21 February 2009) was a Liberian politician and author.
+Wilton Gbakolo Sengbe Sankawulo Sr. (26 July 1937 – 21 February 2009) was a Liberian politician and author who served as the leader of Liberia from 1 September 1995 until 3 September 1996, as chairman of the Council of State.

 Biography

 Sankawulo was born in 1937 in Haindi in Lower Bong County.
 He began his education in kpolopele Lutheran Mission, near Handi, and continued another Lutheran mission school graduating from the Lutheran Institute in 1959.
 He entered Cuttington College and Divinity School (now Cuttington University) in 1960.
 He began his literary career thereby publishing his short stories in the Cuttington Review, the college's literary magazine.
 Upon his graduation in 1963, he was awarded a fellowship to study at Sacred Theology at the Pacific Lutheran Theological Seminary in Berkeley, California.
 He earned his master's degree in divinity and subsequently attended a writers' workshop at the University of Iowa, which led him to earn a second master's degree in English.

 Upon his return to Liberia in the late 1960s, Sankawulo was employed at the Department of Information and Cultural Affairs (now Ministry of Information, Culture, and Tourism), where he served first in the Press Bureau and was later appointed Director of the Overseas Press Bureau.
-During this time, he maintained a teaching position at the University of Liberia, where he rose to the post of Associate Professor from 1985 until 1990.
+During this time, he maintained a teaching position at the University of Liberia, where he rose to the post of associate professor from 1985 until 1990.
 He also taught English and Literature at his alma mater, Cuttington.

 Sankawulo began his fame as a writer in the early 1970s.
 In 1974, he published The Marriage of Wisdom, and Other Tales, a collection of Liberian stories.
 He subsequently published Why Nobody Knows When He Will Die.
 In 1979, he wrote a novel, The Rain and the Night.
 He also authored Sundown at Dawn: A Liberian Odyssey and produced an anthology of African stories entitled More Modern African African Stories.
 His novel Birds Are Singing was posthumously published in 2010.